 In theory, the main advantage of ELT over ETL is time.
 With most ETL tools, the transformation step adds latency.

-On the flip side, ELT comes with risks.
+On the flip side, ELT has its drawbacks

 With ELT, you’re essentially sending data straight to the destination and putting off the transformations until later.
 By dumping disorganized, unclean data into your data store, you can risk bogging your systems down and even storing corrupt data that you’ll never be able to recover.